wizenith/Go-installer-script-for-latest-version/readme.md

 `Go-installer-script-for-latest-version`
 is a lightweight and user-friendly Python script designed to simplify the installation and updating process for GO.

+## Requirements
+- Python 3.6 or higher
+- Curl

 ## Installation
 Run the following command in your terminal to install the script:
 ```bash